Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Visit the museums in Bogotá.
 If you’re a history fan, the capital city is rich with museums.

 - Almost everything closes on holidays.
-Colombia has a lot of holidays, 11 of which are celebrated on Mondays.
+Colombia has many holidays, 11 of which are celebrated on Mondays.
 During these holidays, buses are crowded and restaurants and stores often close.
 Research ahead of time if you’re traveling during a holiday so you can avoid being hungry or in need of any necessities when things close down.

 Over the last few years, Colombia has become one of the hottest vacation spots in South America.
 Whether you’re planning on climbing mountains or lounging on the beach with a good book, a travel insurance policy can make sure you come home with a lifetime of memories instead of a lifetime of debt.